mkosir/frontend-monorepo-boilerplate/README.md

 ### Build

-To build all apps and packages, run the following command:
+To build all apps and packages:

 ```
-cd my-turborepo
 npm run build
 ```

 ### Develop

-To develop all apps and packages, run the following command:
+To develop all apps and packages:

 ```
-cd my-turborepo
 npm run dev
 ```